National Energy Program: Revenues

-Furthermore, since bankruptcies and real estate were much more common in Alberta than in other parts of Canada and in the United States, petroleum-exporting economies like Norway performed well, coupled with the estimated loss of between $50 and $100 billion in Alberta's GDP (then an entire year's GDP for the province) because of the NEP during that period, the NEP might have had a negative effect in Alberta.

-The key areas of GDP per capita federal contributions (since it was a federal program), housing prices, and bankruptcy rates during the years of the NEP (1980–1985) are examined in this section.
-For housing prices and bankruptcy rates, Alberta's experience, in particular, is contrasted to the other regions of the country in an attempt to see whether the problems experienced during the early 1980s recession could have been aggravated in the province by the NEP.
+Estimates have placed Alberta's losses between $50 billion and $100 billion because of the NEP.
+Alberta still initially enjoyed an economic surplus due to high oil prices, but the surplus was heavily reduced by the NEP, which, in turn, stymied many of Lougheed's policies for economic diversification to reduce Alberta's dependence on the cyclical energy industry, such as the Alberta Heritage Savings Trust Fund, and also left the province with an infrastructure deficit.
+In particular, the Alberta Heritage Fund was meant to save as much of the earnings during high oil prices to act as a "rainy day" cushion if oil prices collapsed because of the cyclical nature of the oil and gas industry.
+The NEP was one reason that the fund failed to grow to its full potential.
+In 2022, the Heritage Savings Trust Fund has $19B, a moderate increase on the $13B it had in 1986.
+This slow growth occurred despite some years when Alberta government had multi-billion-dollar surpluses.

-Alberta GDP
+GDP

 Alberta's GDP was between $60 billion and $80 billion annually during the years of the NEP (1980-1986).
 It is unclear whether the estimates took into account the decline in world crude oil prices that began only a few months after the NEP had come into force, the graph of long-term oil prices shows that prices adjusted for inflation did not drop below pre-1980s levels until 1985.
 Since the program was cancelled in 1986, the NEP was active for five years with among the most expensive for oil prices on record, and the NEP prevented Alberta's economy from fully realising those prices.